Sato-Sugar/rchenmat94/_pages/about.md

 Research interests
 ======
-My primary research interest lies in the Langlands program and its various extensions.
+My primary research interest lies in the Langlands program and its various extensions (relative version, categorical version... etc.).
 I'm particularly interested in the theory of theta correspondence, which is an enigmatic but powerful tool in the study of the Langlands program.

 You can find my CV here: [Rui Chen's Curriculum Vitae](https://sato-sugar.github.io/rchenmat94/assets/CVRuiChen2025Aug.pdf).